top of page

 Wyoming's Roads and Bridges Are on the Line: What the Coming Infrastructure Battle Means for Business

 Every Wyoming business depends on infrastructure.
-Whether you're shipping goods on I-80, moving heavy equipment across the state, driving to a client meeting in Casper, or waiting on a delivery that crossed three state lines to get here — reliable roads, bridges, and freight corridors are the invisible backbone of your bottom line.
+Whether you're shipping goods on I-80, moving heavy equipment across the state, driving to a client meeting in Casper, or waiting on a delivery that crossed three state lines to get here — reliable roads, bridges, and freight corridors are the backbone of your bottom line.

 The current federal surface transportation law expires September 30, 2026, and Congress is now actively working on the replacement framework.
 The decisions made in the coming months will determine how much federal funding flows to Wyoming for road and bridge projects, how quickly infrastructure permits get approved, and how the Highway Trust Fund gets shored up.